Norwegian Cruise Line Holdings Ltd. (NYSE:NCLH): The Most Important Numbers You Should Know

 Norwegian Cruise Line Holdings Ltd. (NCLH) Fundamentals that are to be considered.

 When analyzing a stock, the first fundamental thing to take into account is the balance sheet.
 How healthy the balance sheet of a company is will determine if the company will be able to carry out all its financial and non-financial obligations and also keep the faith of its investors.
-For NCLH, the company has in raw cash 252.88 million on their books with 746.36 million currently as liabilities.
+For NCLH, the company has in raw cash 1.36 billion on their books with 173.8 million currently as liabilities.
 How the trend is over time is what investors should be concerned about.
-The company has a healthy balance sheet as their debt profile has been on an incline.
-In terms of their assets, the company currently has 730145000 million total, with 3584390000 million as their total liabilities.
+The company has a healthy balance sheet as their debt profile has been on a decline.
+In terms of their assets, the company currently has 1696335000 million total, with 2959793000 million as their total liabilities.

-NCLH were able to record 185.44 million as free cash flow during the third quarter of the year, this saw their quarterly net cash flow reduce by 89.03 million.
-In cash movements, the company had a total of 1.82 billion as operating cash flow.
+NCLH were able to record -662.86 million as free cash flow during the third quarter of the year, this saw their quarterly net cash flow reduce by 1.11 billion.
+In cash movements, the company had a total of -52.7 million as operating cash flow.

 Potential earnings growth for Norwegian Cruise Line Holdings Ltd. (NCLH)